sardana-org/sardana-questionnaire/results.md

 ##### Comment #5 - part 2

-Second beneficial feature would be to configure the motor sequence to display for the “wa” command not noly alphabetic order.
+Second beneficial feature would be to configure the motor sequence to display for the “wa” command not only alphabetic order.
 It would need to be connected with the enable/disable command.

 ----